thriftshop-site/thriftshop/README.md

 `firebase emulators:start`

-## Usage with VSCODE
+## Usage with VSCODE with Android Emulators

 - open your terminal
 - cd to your `thriftshop` folder
 - open vscode  `code .`
 - type `ctrl + p` then type `flutter change sdk` choose `beta`
 - go to pubspec.yaml, `save`, it will fetch the correct dependencies using correct `flutter and dart sdk`
-- run local firebase server with `firebase emulators:start`
 - press `f5` then launch your emulator
-- to check local firestore go to `http://localhost:4000/firestore`
-- try to sign up new user

 ## Production Set Up with Firebase

-- create new android project in firebase
+- create new android project in [firebase](https://console.firebase.google.com/)
 - add project name `dev.goldcoders.thriftshop`
 - on your project folder `cd android` then run `./gradlew signingReport`
 - Get SHA1 paste on SHA Requirements in Firebase site creation of new project